ROCm/Tensile/README.md

 Normal: for a BLAS library we need to support every problem size conceivable, but we don't want to have to benchmark every problem size.
 Therefore, we benchmark a few standard problem sizes (multiples of 16 and M=N=K) and we have Cobalt's library backend create problem size ranges, i.e., if a problem's size (M\*N\*batch) falls withing this range, then its best solution is that.

 Unusual: for DNN libraries, there are many problem sizes which can be small or skinny or not a multiple of 16 (or prime numbers).
-For these "unusual" problem, the Cobalt backend creates a 1:1 mapping of problem -> solution.
+For these "unusual" problem, the Cobalt backend creates a 1:1 mapping of problem -> solution since performance changes non-linearly with change in these problem sizes.

 Yes, Cobalt can contain both types in its backend.